Greetings to you, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 I was following on transcription.

-You haven't heard of Dr. Paul McHugh.
+You haven't heard of Dr. Paul McHugh?

-Well, you uh odds are will, uh fairly soon.
+Well, you, odds are will, fairly soon.

-He is its current distinguished service professor of psychiatry.
+He is its current Distinguished Service Professor of Psychiatry.

-Dr. Paul R. McHugh, MC Capitol H U G H. Again, the former psychiatrist in chief for Johns Hopkins Hospital and its current distinguished service professor of psychiatry.
+Again, the former psychiatrist-in-chief for Johns Hopkins Hospital and its current Distinguished Service Professor of Psychiatry.

-He says that transgenderism is a mental disorder, that merits treatment, that sex change is biologically impossible, and that people who promote sexual reassignment surgery are collaborating with and promoting a mental disorder.
+He says that transgenderism is a mental disorder that merits treatment, that sex change is biologically impossible, and that people who promote sexual reassignment surgery are collaborating with and promoting a mental disorder.

-That is the notion that their maleness or femaleness is different than what nature assigned to them biologically.
+That is, the notion that their maleness or femaleness is different than what nature assigned to them biologically.

-Dr. McHugh further noted studies from Vanderbilt University and London's Portman Clinic of children who had expressed transgender feelings, but for whom over time, 70% to 80% spontaneously lost those feelings.
+Dr. McHugh further noted studies from Vanderbilt University and London's Portman Clinic of children who had expressed transgender feelings, but for whom over time 70% to 80% spontaneously lost those feelings.

-While the regime, Hollywood, Time magazine promote transgenderism as normal, Dr. McHugh says, quote, these policymakers and the media are doing no favors either to the public or the transgendered by treating their confusions as a right in need of defending, rather than as a mental disorder that deserves understanding treatment and prevention.
+While the regime, Hollywood, Time magazine, promote transgenderism as normal, Dr. McHugh says, quote, these policymakers and the media are doing no favors either to the public or the transgendered by treating their confusions as a right in need of defending rather than as a mental disorder that deserves understanding, treatment, and prevention.

-He basically says it's time to stop looking the other way at what is an obvious mental disorder, and allowing these people who are mentally ill to force society to make decisions everybody knows are wrong.
+He basically says it's time to stop looking the other way at what is an obvious mental disorder and allowing these people who are mentally ill to force society to make decisions everybody knows are wrong.

 It's an illness.

-We're treating it like it's a right, and something that we all need to understand, and that we're doing a disservice to people who are suffering a mental disorder by treating it as normal and trying to assign it normalcy.
+We're treating it like it's a right and something that we all need to understand and that we're doing a disservice to people who are suffering a mental disorder by treating it as normal and trying to assign it normalcy.

-You'll probably be hearing about this guy, I would think, down the road, Dr. Paul McHugh, former psychiatrist in chief Johns Hopkins Hospital, current distinguished service professor of psychiatry.
+You'll probably be hearing about this guy, I would think, down the road, Dr. Paul McHugh, former psychiatrist in chief Johns Hopkins Hospital, current Distinguished Service Professor of Psychiatry.